teamallnighter/ccdd-blog-2020/_posts/2020-09-18-adding-fb-msg-to-site.md

 ![Edmonton Web Design](http://portal.chrisconnelly.ca/media/Screen%20Shot%202020-09-09%20at%2012.20.56%20AM.png)

 You will now get your custom code for the chat app.
 Drop this anywhere in your code and you're good to go!

+[Contact Me](https://chrisconnelly.dev) for help regarding adding this to your page.